MorganKryze/Easy-Env/README.md

-# Repository-Template
+# Easy Env

-> Add a short description of the project here.
+> A set of bash commands to easily manage conda environments and miniconda.

 ![screenshot](./src/assets/img/screenshot.jpg)